 To calculate the size of your subsidy:

 1) Use this table to find out whether your income and household size makes you eligible for a subsidy in 2017 (these numbers are based on the 2016 federal poverty guidelines.
-Since open enrollment for 2017 begins in 2016, these numbers will be used during open enrollment and throughout 2017).
+Since open enrollment for 2017 began in 2016, these numbers will be used throughout 2017).

-For instance, as the table indicates, a family of three with household income up to $80,360, and a family of five with income up to $113,640, would be eligible to receive a tax credit, depending on the cost of a Silver plan in their area.
+For instance, as the table indicates, a family of three with household income up to $80,360, and a family of five with income up to $113,640, are eligible to receive a tax credit for 2017, depending on the cost of a Silver plan in their area.

 |Percent of Federal Poverty Level (FPL)|

 2) Find out how much the Affordable Care Act expects you to contribute to the cost of your insurance by consulting Table 2.
 The expected contribution is adjusted slightly each year – these percentages are for 2017.
 If you decide not to buy insurance, you won’t have to pay a premium, but you will have to pay a penalty that will be at least $695 per uninsured adult in 2017 (there was no inflation adjustment for 2017, so this is the same as it was in 2016), or 2.5 percent of taxable household income above the filing threshold, whichever is higher.
 And the penalty does not purchase anything—you wouldn’t have coverage if you needed medical care.

 |Up to 133% of FPL||2.04% of your income|

 The subsidy will make up the difference between the amount an individual is expected to contribute (based on income) and the actual cost of the area’s second-lowest-cost silver plan.